 - chest pain

-Seek immediate medical treatment if you experience these symptoms or are pregnant and your abdominal pain is severe or cramping.
+Seek immediate medical treatment if you experience these symptoms or you’re pregnant and your abdominal pain is severe.

 Make an appointment with a doctor if you experience any of the following symptoms:

 - abdominal pain that lasts longer than 24 hours